-Our Approach: While we were thinking about how to engage communities that had not traditionally been invited to the table, we made lists of communities of color as well as individuals whose experience could inform our goal setting, such as caregivers, providers working in the field of aging and with under-resourced communities who understand the main barriers faced by all older adults.
+Our Approach: While we were thinking about how to engage communities that had not traditionally been invited to the table, we made lists of communities of color as well as individuals whose experience could inform our goal setting, such as caregivers, providers working in the field of aging and with underresourced communities who understand the main barriers faced by all older adults.

 We framed all of our focus groups with questions that spoke to participants strengths.
 For the providers and those working in the field we asked them what brought them to this field, what made them passionate about their work and how did they keep on going despite discouragement or upsets.
 With the clients who are older adults, we asked them what made their lives meaningful and what gave them purpose and joy in their lives.
-We learned that despite hardships, all of the participants in our focus groups and key informants were able to glean something positive from their lives meaning, their family members, or their shared history.
+We learned that despite hardships, all of the participants in our focus groups and key informants were able to glean something positive from their life experience, whether it was the community they lived in, the culture and traditions that gave their lives meaning, their family members, or their shared history.
 (See Appendix E, F, and G for questionnaires)